jwbensley/p4-getting-started/README.md

 ## Contents

 * [P4 Overview](docs/overview.md) - A good place to start, this is a glossary of P4 terminology which should give an idea of how the various P4 components relate to each other
-* [bmv2](docs/bmv2.md) - After reading the overview, this shows how to compile programes for the software switch based on the bmv2
+* [bmv2](docs/bmv2.md) - After reading the overview, this shows how to compile programmes for the software switch based on the bmv2
-* [Examples](docs/examples.md) - After reading the overview and bmv2 pages, next run various P4 example programs which provide working examples of different P4 features
+* [examples/](examples/) - After reading the overview and bmv2 pages, next run various P4 example programs which provide working examples of different P4 features